Table of contents

 Fabricators often use the K-factor to calculate springback and better understand how to compensate and achieve tighter tolerances where accuracy is needed.

-Pressing Tolerances - As with any fabrication process, there are tolerances on dimensional accuracy.
+Processing Tolerances - As with any fabrication process, there are tolerances on dimensional accuracy.
 These often arise due to variations in sheet metal composition, thickness and processing.
 Variation should be considered when designing parts, and each process should be utilized to its strengths according to the material being used and part specifications.

 CNC control has reduced variation in recent years, and most tolerances can be achieved with modern press brake machines.
 It can, however, still be a pertinent issue, particularly when designing complex or precision parts.